How to Run in Cold Weather: 10 Tips

 Another very effective method of layering is to wear a shirt or jacket that zips up just half way.
 Zipping and unzipping these tops let you quickly and easily control your temperature.
 Zip it up when you’re running down hill or during your warm-up or cool down, and unzip it when you’re running uphill or doing sprints.

 Because you’ll be generating a lot of body heat during your run, you won’t need (or want) to be bundled up the entire time.
-Everybody has their own preference of how many layers are right for what temperature, so experiment a bit to find what works best for you.
+Everybody prefers how many layers are right for what temperature, so experiment a bit to find what works best for you.

 3. Accessorize